 Home Depot (HD) closed at $277.62 in the latest trading session, marking a -0.03% move from the prior day.
 This move lagged the S&P 500's daily gain of 0.53%.
 At the same time, the Dow added 0.13%, and the tech-heavy Nasdaq gained 1.42%.

-Heading into today, shares of the home-improvement retailer had gained 5.3% over the past month, lagging the Retail-Wholesale sector's gain of 6.95% and the S&P 500's gain of 7.71% in that time.
+Heading into today, shares of the home-improvement retailer had lost 3.3% over the past month, outpacing the Retail-Wholesale sector's loss of 3.37% and the S&P 500's loss of 3.76% in that time.

-Investors might also notice recent changes to analyst estimates for HD.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for HD.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.3% lower.
-HD is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.41% higher.
+HD is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note HD's current valuation metrics, including its Forward P/E ratio of 18.27.
-Its industry sports an average Forward P/E of 11.89, so we one might conclude that HD is trading at a premium comparatively.
+In terms of valuation, HD is currently trading at a Forward P/E ratio of 24.47.
+Its industry sports an average Forward P/E of 18.32, so we one might conclude that HD is trading at a premium comparatively.

 We can also see that HD currently has a PEG ratio of 2.31.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
 HD's industry had an average PEG ratio of 1.18 as of yesterday's close.